 Disadvantages of Using Unstructured Data Definition

 The following are the disadvantages associated with the use of Unstructured Data Definition:

 - Storage: Most businesses are generating huge volumes of Unstructured Data, running up to terabytes in size.
 Handling such data is a complex process as more resources are required for storage and computation.

-- Complex Indexing: Indexing Unstructured Data is a difficult and error-prone process due to undefined structure and no pre-defined attributes.
+- Complex Indexing: Indexing Unstructured Data is a difficult and error-prone process due to an undefined structure and no pre-defined attributes.
 As a result, analysis of Unstructured Data sometimes does produce very accurate insights.

 - Processing: Most Data Analysis tools were designed for processing Structured Data.
 This means that businesses have to go through many steps to transform Unstructured Data into a form suitable for analysis.

 Analyzing Unstructured Data Definition

 Initially, there weren’t many reliable techniques for analysis of Unstructured Data Definition, and hence, it had to be done manually.
 Today, there are a wide variety of Data Analysis tools that use robust Machine Learning algorithms for the analysis of Unstructured Data Definition.
-Users can perform analysis of Unstructured Data by implementing the following steps:
+Users can perform an analysis of Unstructured Data by implementing the following steps:

 First, you should define a set of clear goals.
 The goals should help you understand what insights you need to derive from the Unstructured Data Definition.